SamArdrey/Anagram/README.md

 ## Nested Comments
 Comments are nested to their parent comments.
 Comments can be nested once.

-[Nested Comments]: (/Users/admin/Desktop/Anagram/docs/images/nested_comments.png "Anagram Nested Comments")
+![Nested Comments]: (/Users/admin/Desktop/Anagram/docs/images/nested_comments.png "Anagram Nested Comments")

 This was accomplished by bubble sorting an array of the comment ids, and using this to key into the comment object.